 The Fortune-Teller, 1846

 Poverty and lack of prospects in the 19th century caused many denizens of the Black Forest to emigrate to America.
-Kirner relates the tale of a fortune teller who uses maps to divine the destiny of a young man who wants to emigrate to America with his mother and sister.
+Kirner relates the tale of a fortune-teller who uses playing cards to divine the destiny of a young man who wants to emigrate to America with his mother and sister.

 see less see more